Monday, July 22, 2013

 Here it is at Menacing Hedge, where you might have seen it already and where you can hear it, thanks to a taping by Bruce Bergethon at WGLT.

-Thanks to Wikipedia for the public domain picture of Virginia Woolf by George Charles Beresford.
+picture of Virginia Woolf by George Charles Beresford.
 Paul Celan's portrait is still copyrighted, but here is his grave, thanks to Martin Ottmann.
 You can see Celan's sad eyes here.
 Don't they look a lot like Virginia Woolf's sad eyes?

 I have sad eyes, too, but I am mostly nutty.